In the previous post, I examined the first part of the study on Facebook and mortality rates. Here’s the citation again:

 To ensure age and gender covariate balance in our analyses, we compared all deceased individuals on Facebook to a stratified random sample of nondeceased individuals (SI Appendix, Fig. 5) from the full and voter populations described above.
 There were 179,345 people in our age- and gender-based probability sample of Facebook users born between 1945 and 1989, of whom 17,990 died between January 2012 and December 2013; 89,597 were also present in the California voter record, of whom 11,995 had died between January 2012 and December 2013.

-I sense something problematic about this, but I’ll have to give it some thought.
+I sense something problematic here, but I’ll have to give it some thought.
 I understand now (after learning about case control study and revising this paragraph) that the approach is not problematic in itself; it’s statistically valid when applied properly.
 The question is whether the researchers have applied it properly.
 I am tabling this for now.

 Having identified their sample, they began by comparing two Facebook activities: initiating friendships and accepting friendships.
 They found a relation between accepting friendships and decreased mortality risk, but no such relation between initiating friendships and the same.
 Just to be clear about the difference: “(A) Initiated friendship: the subject sent a Facebook friendship request that was then accepted.
 (B) Accepted friendship: the subject received and accepted a friendship request.”
 They used a Cox proportional hazard model to estimate the relative risk; they report the details in their appendix.